 Gastric ulcer (2%):

-Gastric ulcers can develop as a result of the direct contact of the foreign object (in this case the intragastric balloon) with the stomach wall.
+Gastric ulcers can develop due to the direct contact of the foreign object (in this case the intragastric balloon) with the stomach wall.

 The gastric balloon also exerts continuous pressure on the stomach mucosa and may not allow it to heal itself.